Generic name: tolbutamide [ tole-BUE-ta-mide ]

 Tolbutamide may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you are allergic to tolbutamide, or if you are in a state of diabetic ketoacidosis.
-Call your doctor for treatment with insulin.
+You should not use tolbutamide if you are allergic to tolbutamide, or if have diabetic ketoacidosis (call your doctor for treatment).

-Certain oral diabetes medications may increase your risk of serious heart problems.
-However, not treating your diabetes can damage your heart and other organs.
-Talk to your doctor about the risks and benefits of taking tolbutamide.
+Tolbutamide may increase your risk of serious heart problems, but not treating your diabetes can also damage your heart and other organs.
+Talk to your doctor about the risks and benefits of this medicine.